epfl-ada/ada-2024-project-nostringsadached/README.md

 ## Abstract:

-This project aims to explore the historical evolution of film genres, examining how societal and historical contexts influence trends in cinema.
+This project explore the historical evolution of film genres, examining how societal and historical contexts influence trends in cinema.
 By analyzing the impact of major world events, we seek to understand how periods of conflict, economic upheaval, or stability shape audience preferences and genre popularity.
 For instance, we will investigate whether genres like war films or escapist comedies surge during turbulent times.
 Additionally, we will assess the influence of American culture and globalization on international cinema, examining how trends in U.S. films impact global production.
 Lastly, we’ll analyze how box office successes shape genre proliferation, investigating if highly successful films lead to a rise in similar productions.
 This research aims to uncover the interplay between cinema, historical context, and cultural diffusion, telling a broader story of how global and national phenomena shape what audiences see on screen.

 ## Research Questions:

-- How do major historical events influence genre trends in cinema?
+1) How do major historical events influence trends in cinema genres?
+Which genres gain or lose popularity during historical periods such as wars or economic crises?
-- Are American culture and globalization changing genre preferences worldwide?
-How do these influences manifest themselves?
+2) To what extent do American culture and globalization shape genre preferences worldwide?
-- To what extent do box office successes affect the proliferation of a specific genre?
-How long after a success do similar films gain in popularity?
+3) How do box office successes affect the proliferation of specific genres, and over what time span?
-- Which genres tend to increase or decrease in popularity during different historical periods (e.g., wars, economic crises)?

 ## Proposed additional datasets (if any):

-To complete our analysis, we plan to integrate an additional dataset on major historical events, such as the ‘World Important Events - Ancient to Modern’ dataset.
+We have integrated a dataset on major historical events, the World Important Events: Ancient to Modern dataset.
+Key features include:

+Type of Event: Categorization of events (e.g., wars, revolutions, economic crises).
+Impact and Outcome: Information on the severity and consequences of events.
+And other information such as the Name of Incident, the date, the country, Affected Population and Important Person/Group Responsible.
 This dataset covers a variety of periods, from ancient civilisations to the modern era, and includes major events such as wars, economic crises, political revolutions and technological advances.

-Integrating this historical information will allow us to cross-reference film release dates with specific periods of significant events to explore potential correlations between historical context and the popularity of film genres.
-For example, we can examine whether war films are produced more during or after periods of conflict, or whether comedies gain in popularity during periods of economic crisis.
+Integrating this historical information will allow us to cross-reference film release dates with historical periods to investigate correlations between world events and genre trends.
+For instance, we can analyze whether war films increase during conflicts or comedies dominate during economic instability.

 The dataset's columns, such as ‘Type of Event’, ‘Impact’ and ‘Outcome’, will allow us to group and classify events into categories (e.g. wars, social advances) and analyse their potential influence on the types of films produced at different times.